Applications for the 2023 Anuruddha program are now closed. Please check back for 2024 or sign up for our newsletter to stay in the loop.

 What will the work involve on a day-to-day basis?
 How many hours a week will I be working/studying?

 This will change a lot.
-Setting up a retreat, you might work 6-8 hours a day, while on retreat, it might only be 1 hour.
+Setting up a retreat, you might work 6-8 hours a day; while on retreat, it might only be one hour.
 Study is similar - it will ebb and flow with the needs of the program.
-You will have three 5-7-day study retreats through the season, in a bunk house away from the field.
+You will have a week-long study retreat, and there will be teaching during the programme, with lots of Dharma discussions.

-An average day might look like this during setting up a retreat:
+An average day might look like this during the set-up of a retreat:

 1pm - lunch